simpledatatools/onetable/CODE_OF_CONDUCT.md

 ## Attribution

+_Our code of conduct is derived from both the Contributor Covenant Code of Conduct as well as the Django Code of Conduct_

-This Code of Conduct is adapted from the [Contributor Covenant][homepage], version 1.4, available at https://www.contributor-covenant.org/version/1/4/code-of-conduct.html
+You can find more information at [Contributor Covenant][homepage], version 1.4, available at https://www.contributor-covenant.org/version/1/4/code-of-conduct.html

 [homepage]: https://www.contributor-covenant.org